Good CLI Design Is Mostly Silence

 ]

-Text output can change as the tool gets better.
-JSON output should be treated like a contract.
+Text output can improve over time.
+JSON output is a contract.
 If people build scripts on it, breaking it is a real breaking change.

 Good hints are short and optional

-A CLI should help users discover the next command.
-But it should not turn every success message into a tutorial.
+A CLI should help users find the next command.
+It should not turn every success message into a tutorial.

 This is too much: